tusharvaswanicoder/dancetime/README.md

 1. Create a new [Logic App](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/Microsoft.LogicApp/product/).

+2. Choose **Workflow** publish and **Consumption** plan type.
+3. Create the resource.
+4. Once it finishes, go to the API connections blade of the Logic app.
+5. Add a new Gmail API connection.
+6. Navigate to the Logic app code view blade.
+7. Paste the code from `logic-app-code.json` into the code view.
+Edit the gmail connection info at the bottom, such as the subscription id and resource group name.
+8. Save.
+9. Go to the Logic app designer blade.
+Click on the box "When a HTTP request is received" and copy the HTTP POST URL.
+10. Add this URL to the `EMAIL_POST_ENDPOINT` field of your environment settings.

 ### Content Moderator

 Content Moderator is currently only used to check for inappropriate usernames.
 It is not required to play the game.